 Avoid sharing the ham, fatty food and other Christmas leftovers

-It is important to prevent our pets from eating or drinking human foods during the celebration.
+It is important to prevent our dogs from eating or drinking human foods during the celebration.
 Many foods may cause our pets to become seriously ill and all attempts should be made to prevent guest from feeding our pets.

 Foods that are toxic to our pets include: artificial sweeteners, caffeinated beverages, alcohol, cooked bones that may cause obstructions, or excessively fatty foods leading to pancreatitis.
 Feed your pets before dinner so they are less likely to beg for food from guests.
 A fun idea is to create pet friendly treats that are available to guests should they want to feed treats to the pets.

-Secure your Bins
+Secure your bins

 Many pets are notorious bin divers, who given the opportunity will quickly consume even the nastiest of food and non-food specimens.
 Ensure you have purchased bins with secure tops and make sure that all waste is disposed of adequately during and after the festivities.